Neoanarika/neoanarika.github.io/_pages/about.md

 # News

-* `Jan 2021` First Paper (Refining Deep Generative Models via Discriminator Gradient Flow) accepted into ICLRm
+* `Jan 2021` My First paper (Refining Deep Generative Models via Discriminator Gradient Flow) accepted into ICLR.
 * `Dec 2020` I begun a 1-year research programme as part of my mathematics UROPs at NUS on generative modelling.
 * `May 2020` I joined CLeAR as a undergraduate researcher.
 * `Aug 2019` I joined NUS as an undegraduate.